netgen/local-development-setup/solr/README.md

 in your browser and find the Solr package for the version you want to install.
 Copy the link to it.

+## 1 Install

-In the console, create `solr` directory in your home directory:
+In the console, create `solr` directory in your home directory and position into
+it:

 ```console
 mkdir ~/solr